kyledavidson2/CIS4030-Group-3/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+App tasks:

+	interative map...

+	list of buildings with coordinates..

+	search bar in both the interative map & building list

+	navigation from the building page to the map

+	finish add Room

+	finish add Review

+backend function:

+	addRoom

+	refreshList

+	addReview

+json data change:

+	add unique ID for each building & room & review.